gtheler/thesis/060-resultados/090-mms/README.md

 > “The code author defines precisely what continuum partial differential equations and continuum boundary conditions are being solved, and convincingly demonstrates that they are solved correctly, i.e., usually with some order of accuracy, and always consistently, so that as some measure of discretization (e.g. the mesh increments), the code produces a solution to the continuum equations; this is Verification.”
 :::

-Más aún, según la referencia @sandia dice
+Más aún, según la referencia @sandia-mms dice

 ::: {lang=en-US}
 > ... we recommend that, when possible, one should demonstrate that the equations are solved to the theoretical order-of-accuracy of the discretization method.